AliNisarAhmed/my-notes/dotnet-C#/C#.md

 # C# Notes

+## Verbatim string

+- Literal strings just use `""` and can use characters like `\n` and `\t`.
+To use actual `\`, we use additional `\` to escape
+- Verbatim strings being with `@""` and then we do not need to escape, e.g. `@"this is a backslash n \n"`.

+## Double vs Decimal Type

+Double

+- Memory - `8` Bytes
+- Max = `1.797693134862315exp308` (upto about +-2Billion)
+- Max = `-1.797693134862315exp308`
+  Decimal
+- Memory - `16` Bytes
+- Max = `79228162514...M` (less than Double even though uses more memory)
+- Written with an `M` suffix.

+This is because decimal has more significant places (is more accurate) than double

+That is why, in `double`, `0.1 + 0.2 !== 0.3`.
+But in `decimal` it is.

+In fact, it's a good practice to not compare two `double` values.

+Note: The decimal type is accurate because it stores the number as a large integer and shifts the decimal point.
+For example, 0.1 is stored as 1, with a note to shift the decimal point one place to the left.
+12.75 is stored as 1275, with a note to shift the decimal point two places to the left.

+**Good Practice**: Use int for whole numbers and double for real numbers that will not be compared to other values.
+Use decimal for money, CAD drawings, general engineering, and wherever accuracy of a real number is important.

+The `double` type has some useful special values; `double.NaN` means not-a-number, `double.Epsilon` is the smallest positive number that can be stored in a `double` , and `double.Infinity` means an infinitely large value.

+## Nullable Reference Types

+Reference types have always been able to be assigned `null` values to them.

+But what this feature brings is the ability to exclude `null` from the Nullable Reference types.

+Just like `int` vs `int?` means `null` can only be assigned to the latter, `string` vs `string?` means only the latter can now contain `null`, the former must be initialized.

+This feature must be manually enabled in `.csproj` file by using `<Nullable>enable</Nullable>`, and then can be disbaled or enabled per file using `#nullable enable` or `#nullable disable`, respectively

 ## **Access Modifiers: Accessibility of `methods` and `fields`**

 - **_private_**: a method or field is accessible only from **within the class or struct**.